Teen Resume Examples, Templates, & Guide

 Our customers have been hired at: *Foot Note

-In this article, we’ll walk you through essential tips to help you create a standout resume tailored to your strengths and goals as a teen.
+In this guide, we’ll walk you through essential tips to help you create a standout resume tailored to your strengths and goals as a teen job seeker.

-Explore expertly crafted teen resume examples and use our Resume Builder to quickly and easily create a resume that sets you apart from the competition.
+Explore our teen resume examples and use our Resume Builder to quickly and easily create a resume that sets you apart from your peers.

-• Early Career Development: Building a resume allows you to start reflecting on your skills, experiences and goals, which can help inform your decisions about future career paths, education and job opportunities.
+• Early career development: Building a resume allows you to reflect on your skills, experiences, and goals, which can inform your decisions about future career paths, education, and job opportunities.

-• Showcasing Skills Beyond Work Experience: Even with limited formal work experience, you can highlight transferable skills like teamwork, time management and problem-solving gained from school projects, sports or volunteering.
+• Showcasing skills beyond work experience: Even with no work experience, you can highlight transferable skills such as teamwork, time management, and problem-solving gained through school projects, sports, or volunteering.

 Best Format for a Teen Resume

-The functional resume format is often the best choice for teens because it emphasizes skills and abilities over formal work experience.
+The functional resume format is generally the best choice for teens because it emphasizes skills and abilities over formal work experience.

-Even if you do not have an extensive job history, this resume format allows you to highlight what you’ve learned from extracurricular activities, school projects or personal interests.
+Even when you don’t have an extensive job history, this resume format allows you to highlight what you’ve learned from extracurricular activities, school projects, or personal interests.

 Skills developed through these activities are often transferable to the workplace, such as leadership and organizational skills from captaining a sports team or organizing a school event.